juhp/pkgtreediff/README.md

 ### Hosts

-Compare the packages on local and another host: `pkgtreediff "env " "ssh otherhost"`.
-Note the space after `env` to make it a command!
+Compare the packages on local and another host: `pkgtreediff "rpm -qa" "ssh otherhost rpm -qa"`.

-Any types of sources can be compared together with the use of flags.
+Any types of sources can be compared, together with the use of flags.

 ## Builds